 - Who is speaking immediately before or after you, and how will this affect the content of your speech?
 (Perhaps you would want to include a reference to their toast.)

 - What is the general tone you want your words to reflect?
 Joyful?
-Serious?
 Funny?
 Sentimental?

 - What's a memory of the newlyweds that instantly comes to mind and always makes you smile?

 1. Who speaks?
-Wedding toasts are usually given by three important parties: The hosts, the maid of honor and best man, and the couple themselves.
-If the parents of the bride are hosting, they’ll give a speech at the reception, while the parents of the groom will usually speak at the rehearsal dinner (particularly if they are hosting that event).
-Alternately, the parents of the groom may speak during the reception as well.
+Wedding toasts are usually given by three important parties: The hosts, the maid of honor and best man, and the newlyweds.
+If the parents of one party are hosting, they’ll give a speech at the reception, while the other set will usually speak at the rehearsal dinner.
+Alternately, both may speak during the reception as well.

 2. Does the bride speak?
 Traditionally, the bride does not formally address the wedding guests and it is the responsibility of the groom to deliver their sentiments as a couple.
-Of course, this custom is not set in stone and many a modern woman has taken the mic into her own hands and spoken a few words.
+Of course, many a modern woman has taken the mic into her own hands (literally) and spoken a few words.
 However, it does provide a great excuse for any public speaking averse brides out there.

 3. When should they speak?
 The order and timing of toasts can vary widely.
-Often, the father of the bride or the hosts of the event will give a toast as soon as guests have seated for dinner, thanking them for attending and congratulating the newlyweds.
-This will be followed by the best man and maid of honor, who may speak immediately following the hosts or later during dinner service.
-The final toast is by the newlyweds, who again can immediately follow the best man and maid of honor, or who can choose to save their toast until the end of the meal, concluding their toast with an invitation to the dance floor.
-If the parents of the groom are planning to speak during the reception, their toast should occur after the parents of the bride, before the maid of honor and best man.
+Often, the father of the bride or the hosts will give a toast as soon as guests have seated for dinner.
+The best man and maid of honor may speak immediately after or later during dinner service.
+The final toast is by the newlyweds, who can follow directly after or save their toast until the end of the meal.
+If both sets of parents are speaking during the reception, they would speak immediately after the other.